Armienn/IdentifyingUniqueName/README.md

 ## Possible UUID Format

-UUIDs consists of 128 bits, of which 6-8 bits are used for version information, and IDUNs happen to fit nicely in 120 bits.
+UUIDs consist of 128 bits, of which 6-8 bits are used for version information, and IDUNs happen to fit nicely in 120 bits.
 A UUID version containing an IDUN could technically be defined.

 ## Privacy and Other Considerations